Euripides: Work

 Euripides is also known for his use of irony.
 Many Greek tragedians make use of dramatic irony to bring out the emotion and realism of their characters or plays, but Euripides uses irony to foreshadow events and occasionally amuse his audience.
 For example, in his play Heracles, Heracles comments that all men love their children and wish to see them grow.
 The irony here is that Heracles will be driven into madness by Hera and will kill his children.
 Similarly, in Helen, Theoclymenus remarks how happy he is that his sister has the gift of prophecy and will warn him of any plots or tricks against him (the audience already knows that she has betrayed him).
 In this instance, Euripides uses irony not only for foreshadowing but also for comic effect—which few tragedians did.
-Likewise, in the Bacchae, Pentheus’s first threat to the god Dionysus is that if Pentheus catches him in his city, he will 'chop off his head', whereas it is Pentheus who is beheaded at the end of the play.
+Likewise, in the Bacchae, Pentheus's first threat to the god Dionysus is that if Pentheus catches him in his city, he will 'chop off his head', whereas it is Pentheus who is beheaded at the end of the play.

-In Greek
+Language

-The spoken language of the plays is not fundamentally different in style from that of Aeschylus or Sophoclesit employs poetic meters, a rarefied vocabulary, fullness of expression, complex syntax, and ornamental figures, all aimed at representing an elevated style.
+The spoken language of the Euripidean plays is not fundamentally different in style from that of Aeschylus or Sophocles: it employs poetic meters, a rarefied vocabulary, fullness of expression, complex syntax, and ornamental figures, all aimed at representing an elevated style.
 But its rhythms are somewhat freer, and more natural, than that of his predecessors, and the vocabulary has been expanded to allow for intellectual and psychological subtleties.
 Euripides has been hailed as a great lyric poet.
 In Medea, for example, he composed for his city, Athens, "the noblest of her songs of praise".
 His lyrical skills are not just confined to individual poems: "A play of Euripides is a musical whole...one song echoes motifs from the preceding song, while introducing new ones."
 For some critics, the lyrics often seem dislocated from the action, but the extent and significance of this is "a matter of scholarly debate".
 See Chronology for details about his style.